News

 The AEGD Team standing together beside their research poster at the MDA Poster Session, smiling for the camera.AEGD Team at MDA Poster Session

 The Advanced Education in General Dentistry (AEGD) program proudly earned 3rd place at the Michigan Dental Association (MDA) Annual Session for their project titled “Leveraging AI to Revolutionize Dental Patient Education.”
-Presented by Drs.
-Harleen Bamrah ‘25, Kyle Borton ‘25, Tatianna McKissick ‘25 and Christina Van Damn, the project highlights the use of artificial intelligence to enhance patient understanding and engagement in dental care.
+Presented by Harleen Bamrah ‘25, Kyle Borton ‘25, Tatianna McKissick ‘25 and Christina Van Damn, the project highlights the use of artificial intelligence to enhance patient understanding and engagement in dental care.
 Their forward-thinking approach integrates cutting-edge technology to improve patient communication, fostering more informed and confident decision-making and ultimately advancing dental outcomes.

 Mortiere Selected as Recipient of MDA Award